-You see a screen every time you turn on your computer where you may carry out various tasks like write, accessing the internet, or watching a video.
+You see a screen every time you turn on your computer, where you may carry out various tasks like writing, accessing the internet, or watching a video.
 What causes the computer hardware to operate in such a manner?
 How does your computer’s processor know that you want it to run an MP3 file?

 What is Linux